AliceO2Group/AliceO2/Detectors/TRD/calibration/README.md

 You can plot the calibration values for VDrift and ExB for a given Run by using the macro at `Detectors/TRD/cailbration/macros/plotVdriftExB.C`.
 This produces a root file of similar name which holds the time-series plots (reference the macro).
-The Run start time needs to be given in Unix Epoch in ms.
-Convert the time/date by using these commands:

-    # Date to seconds (multiply 1000 for ms)
-    date -d "01:22 2022-06-27" +%s
-    # Seconds to Date
-    date -d @1656285720

 ## DCS data points